Kgpianghosh006/Kgpianghosh006/README.md

 Hi There!<br>
-I am Avik Ghosh, a first-year undergraduate of IIT Kharagpur, in the department of Electrical Engineering under the branch of Instrumentation Engineering.
+I am Avik Ghosh, a sophomore at IIT Kharagpur, in the department of Electronics and Electrical Communication Engineering.